JLoewy/BirthdayPlaceholder/README.md

 BirthdayPlaceholder
 ===================

-This is a UITextField shouldChangeCharactersInRange delegate implementation that keeps the placeholder text displayed as the user types
+This is a UITextField shouldChangeCharactersInRange delegate implementation that keeps the placeholder text displayed as the user types.<br><br>
+Simply implement the delegate method and attach it to your UITextField.